 Following a selection trial and a number of training sessions, the Combined High Schools Firsts and Seconds took part in a series of debates between teams drawn from the CHS and the three major non-government groupings (Greater Public Schools, Combined Associated Schools and Archdale Representative Schools).

-CHS v Archdale Representative Team: Monte Sant Angelo College, Wednesday 7 September
+CHS v Archdale Representative Team: St Aloysius College, Wednesday 12 September

-CHS v Greater Public Schools: Barker College, Wednesday 14 September
+CHS v Greater Public Schools: Shore, Wednesday 19 September

 Rules of Competition